yugandashaudi/ChatApplication-/README.md

 # ChatApplication-
-This is the apis for the chat application
+##This is the apis for the chat application

-The working procedure of this chat application are given below:
+##Features of Chat Application

 Starting a conversation with a user